pgopaul/messenger-reader/README.md

 5. Open `chat.html` in your browser!

 ## 👤 Author
-Built with ❤️ by Pada
+Built with ❤️ by pgopaul